 The use of biometrics for authentication will continue to grow with facial recognition and multi-modal innovations on the way.
 It is important that companies find automated ways to thoroughly test this authentication technology for scalability and accuracy.

-Learn about the CX Assurance Platform and the Velocity products.
-Read about Voice Quality and Can You Hear Me Now?
+Learn about the Cyara Automated CX Assurance Platform and the Cyara Velocity product.
+Read about Voice Quality testing and Can You Hear Me Now?
 Best Practices in Voice Quality Monitoring.